 Please note that this schedule is subject to change.
 Any changes or cancellations will be emailed to you.
-It is your responsibility to check the email address you have given to the school on a daily basis for any messages from the Department Chair/designate, facilitator or College Administration.
+It is your responsibility to check the email address your Columbia College email on a daily basis for any messages from the Department Chair/designate, facilitator or College Administration.
 It is the student's responsibility to be familiar with the information contained in the Course Outline and to clarify any areas of concern with the facilitator.

-Class Session Topics Pre-Class Readings 1 Introduction to course A Framework for Trauma-informed Youth Justice A history of youth justice in Canada 1867- 1984 Chapter 1Chapter 2 2 Youth Justice Today- 1984 to the present Chapter 3 3 Theory of Trauma-informed youth justice- why do young people commit crimes Chapter 4 4 Understanding Individual Trauma Chapter 5Assignment A Due 5 Collective Trauma, colonialism and patriarchy Chapter 6 6 Prison, Risk and Punishment- a trauma- inducing justice system Chapter 7 7 Restorative Justice- The worldview of trauma-informed youth justice Chapter 8 8 Youth Justice as Trauma-informed care Chapter 9Assignment B Due 9 Trauma-informed prevention- ending cycles of violence Chapter 10 10 Victim-centered justicePrinciples of trauma-informed youth justice Chapter 11ConclusionFinal project due
+Class Session Topics Pre-Class Readings 1 Introduction to course A Framework for Trauma-informed Youth Justice A history of youth justice in Canada 1867- 1984 Chapter 1Chapter 2 2 • Youth Justice Today- 1984 to the present Chapter 3 3 Theory of Trauma-informed youth justice- why do young people commit crimes Chapter 4 4 Understanding Individual Trauma Chapter 5 Asynchronous Activity #1 Assignment A Due 5 Collective Trauma, colonialism and patriarchy Chapter 6 6 Prison, Risk and Punishment- a trauma- inducing justice system Chapter 7 Asynchronous Activity #2 7 Restorative Justice- The worldview of trauma-informed youth justice Chapter 8 8 Youth Justice as Trauma-informed care Chapter 9 Assignment B Due Asynchronous Activity #3 9 Trauma-informed prevention- ending cycles of violence Chapter 10 10 Victim-centered justice Principles of trauma-informed youth justice Chapter 11 Conclusion Final project due

-Appendix 1 Assignment Outlines
+Appendix 1

-Please note: Students must complete all assignments, tests, and final projects in order to pass this course
+Assignment Outlines Please note: Students must complete all assignments, tests, and final projects in order to pass this course

-Daily Tests

-Due Date: Each class from classes 1 through 10
+Daily Tests Due Date: Each class from classes 1 through 10 Weight: 20%

-Weight: 20%